binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 1. Take the lead on the security front
 2. Mentor, infect their passion and pass on their knowledge to their co-workers

-Remember I mentioned in the People chapter in the ["Top Developer Motivators in Order"](#people-countermeasures-morale-productivity-and-engagement-killers-top-developer-motivators-in-order) section how developers love being champion of something?
+I mention in the People chapter in the ["Top Developer Motivators in Order"](#people-countermeasures-morale-productivity-and-engagement-killers-top-developer-motivators-in-order) section how developers love being champion of something?
 The role of security champion or any champion for that matter needs to be applied to the developer as a vacuum.
 People do not respond well to being pushed into anything.
 The best developers will just pick up the role, but many will not be as proactive.
 For the less proactive developers, it pays to create the role and as a Product Owner or manager approach them and ask them if they would like to take the responsibility as security champion.
 Once a developer has taken up this responsibility, they will usually do a pretty good job of infecting the rest of their team with their passion and knowledge.

 ### Pair Programming